anleo6/passwd-parser/README.md

 ## Getting Started
 The output is a json object where each key is a username and each value is an object containing the field “uid”, “full_name”, and “groups”.
 Groups contain a list of all groups the user is a member of.
 ### Prerequisites
-Be sure you have the latest python3 on your UNIX-like system.
+Be sure you have the latest Python 3 on your UNIX-like system.
 ### Installing
 From source:
 ```sh
 $ git clone https://github.com/anleo6/passwd-parser.git && cd passwd-parser
 ```
-Use pip:
+Use pip or pip3:
 ```sh
 $ sudo pip3 install .
 ```